 - Apply your branding across your business.

-While you might revisit some steps as you pivot your brand, it’s important that you consider each aspect as you shape your brand identity.
+While you might revisit some steps as you pivot or create your brand, it’s important that you consider each aspect as you shape your brand identity.

 How do you create a successful brand?